 I hate being out of control and loathe the sensation of falling, two fears I assumed I’d confront on a zipline.
 I just figured it was for the person who loves roller coasters, a passion I do not share.
 But deep down, I also thought it looked like a lot of fun.

 During a trip upstate, I was offered the opportunity to try the SkyRider by New York Zipline Adventures.
 I’m not sure why, but it seemed like a good time to face my fear.
 It wasn’t until I was at the top of the mountain looking out over a 650-foot drop that I started to rethink my decision.

-It was drizzling when we arrived, not that a little rain was going to stop us.
-Except for dangerous weather such as lightning or rough winds at Hunter Mountain, SkyRider is open rain or shine, winter or summer.
+It was drizzling when we arrived, but that wasn’t going to stop us.
+Except for dangerous weather such as lightning or rough winds the zipline at Hunter Mountain is open rain or shine, winter and summer.

 Draped in gear, we walked outside to The Beast, a customized former military truck that would drive us up to the mountain to its summit—in winter they use the resort’s chairlifts.

 We loaded into the vehicle and as our journey began, Dustin cued up the soundtrack to Raiders of the Lost Ark.
 (You gotta love an outfit with a sense of humor.)
 My anxiety had jumped a notch climbing into the truck but when I heard the score’s familiar trumpets blaring I had to laugh.
 Nothing like a good chuckle to take the edge off.

 The SkyRider is comprised of five separate ziplines with a combined length of 4.6 miles.
 The first zip is the longest and highest of the five at 3200 feet and 600 feet high.

 On a platform perched at the edge of a cliff, were side-by-side ziplines, each with a short ramp leading to oblivion; we’d zip in twos.
 Kevin pointed to a tiny brown speck in the forest canopy more than a half mile away and said, “That’s the other side.”